Last updated on September 22nd, 2023 at 07:33 am

 Thumber and Tomahawk: What is the Difference?

-The thumber and tomahawk are both overhand shots.
-But when the overhand shot uses the thumb on the disc’s rim, it is called the thumber.
+The Thumbo and Tomahawk are both overhand shots.
+But when the overhand shot uses the thumb on the disc’s rim, it is called the thumper.
 When it uses the fingers on the disc rim, then it is called the tomahawk.
-The both have the same flight path pattern, they are just a mirrored image of one another.
+They both have the same flight path pattern, they are just a mirrored image of one another.

 The most significant difference between the thumber and tomahawk is the disc movement which is in opposite directions.
-Another noticeable difference is that the thumber is the more go-to option among players when it comes to getting more distance with overhand throws.
-The reason behind it is that many players can grip the disc firmly using the thumb compared to using the fingers for the tomahawk, it is a more comfortable grip.
+Another significant distinction is that the thumber is the preferred choice for players seeking greater distance with overhand throws.
+This preference arises from the comfortable grip the thumb provides, compared to using the fingers for the tomahawk.

 How to Throw a Tomahawk Disc Golf

-When an overhand shot is thrown using the fingers gripping the rim, and while the underside of the disc facing away from the head, this throw is called a tomahawk.
-The tomahawk is the complete opposite of the thumbers in terms of direction.
+When an overhand shot is thrown with the fingers gripping the rim and the underside of the disc facing away from the head, it’s called a tomahawk.
+The tomahawk is the complete opposite of the thumbs in terms of direction.
 But it is the same throwing motion.